-- Scopolamine (Transderm Scop): most commonly prescribed medication for motion sickness.
+- Scopolamine (Transderm Scop).
+Most commonly prescribed medication for motion sickness.
 You have to take it before symptoms start.
 It comes in patch form to put behind your ear 6 to 8 hours before travel.
-The effects last up to 3 days.
+If the patch is left in place, effects last up to 3 days.
 Side effects may include dry mouth, drowsiness, blurred vision, and disorientation.

-- Promethazine (Phenergan): take 2 hours before travel.
-The effects last 6 to 8 hours.
+- Promethazine (Phenergan).
+Administered 2 hours before travel.
+The effects last 6 to 12 hours.
 Side effects include drowsiness and dry mouth.